Musashi1584/RPGO/RPG/ReadMe.txt

 [h1]Patreon[/h1]
 Have look at my work in progress and infos on my mods at my patreon page.
-Your really like my mods and would like to help me have more time for modding?
+Your really like my mods and would like to see sneakpeeks of work in progress mods or become a closed beta tester?
 Consider become a patreon :)

 https://www.patreon.com/musashi1584